-From Matrix 4 to A Quiet Place Part II: The Best Movies to Watch in 2021
+From Godzilla vs Kong to Matrix 4: The Best Movies to Watch in 2021

 Much like books, movies have been our source of escape and entertainment during this pandemic.
 And in 2021, we can look forward to many more exciting movies, including several sequels to successful franchises and some book adaptations.

 The Suicide Squad is back... except not all of them.
 This movie is intended to be a soft reboot and standalone sequel rather than a direct follow-up to the 2016 movie.
 Joker (Jared Leto) is absent; instead, Harley Quinn (Margot Robbie) will be headlining it together with Idris Elba as Bloodsport, John Cena as Pacemaker and Joel Kinnaman as Rick Flag.